enkidevs/curriculum/java/java-fundamentals/exceptions-ii/use-descriptive-error-messages-when-catching-exceptions.md

 ## Revision

-Which of the following error messages would be the most helpful:
+Which of the following error messages would be the most helpful?

 ```plain-text
 # A